tfausak/cabal-gild/README.md

   $ cabal-gild --input p.cabal --output p.cabal
   ```

-  This option is ignored when the mode is `check`.
+  It is an error to provide a value for this option when the mode is `check`.

 - `--stdin=FILE`: When reading input from STDIN, use `FILE` as the effective
   input file.
 This is useful when a file's contents are already available, like